skinnylatte/pop21/content/posts/2020-08-16-a-world-of-adventure.md

   - travel
   - life
 ---
+*On Twitter, where I live, I [posted snippets of the things I have done](https://twitter.com/skinnylatte/status/1294501632613314560), the places I have been, the places I have gone.
+Where they might have felt jumbled up and messy on a blog or Facebook post, the Twitter thread / tweetstorm format seemed to be a natural home for my adventures.
+I am grateful for the mess that my early adulthood sometimes felt like.*

 ### One

 Growing up in Singapore, my future felt as small as the country of my birth.